 Once we have finished our lunches, we go straight to the Griffon Vulture colony.
 It is midday and temperature climbs, perfect to watch these majestic raptors gliding over us.
 After that, we take a stroll along the path that goes to the feeding station and see a Sardinian Warbler and a small flock of Crossbills.

 To sum up, there is very interesting variety wildlife to observe in one of our birding tours Costa Blanca.
-From birds, to dragonflies, butterflies or orchids.
-In the following link, you can find more information about the Pego Marshes and forest birds tour.
+Should you have any question, please do not hesitate to contact us or visit our tour calendar.

 Have a nice day!